Something in The Sinookas

 Again they were overcome with giggles, giggles which only grew louder from the strange sound of their giggles echoing back at them in their rocky outcropping.

 “Do we even need to get stoned with this elevation?”
 Walter asked still trying to control his laughter.

 “No,” Kourtney said, “this is perfect enough.
 This is as close to heaven as I think you can get.
 I love you Walter.”

 “I love you Kourtney.”

-They then shared a long and powerful hug and sob, then laid down on the blanket they brought, took off their shoes and socks, and kissed their naked soles together for their boko-maru, laughing so loudly it turned into snorting that sounded like a foghorn farting as it shot off into the dark down the valley.
+They shared a long hug and sob, then laid down on a blanket they brought, and took off their shoes and socks.
+They then kissed their naked soles together for their boko-maru, laughing so loudly it turned into snorting that sounded like a foghorn farting as it shot off into the dark down the valley.